albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-BUG-002`
     -   **Title:** Prevent crashes from oversized representation batches.
     -   **Status:** `Resolved`
-    -   **Description:** Added a safeguard in `cortex_backbone_provider.py` to handle cases where a single text item exceeds the maximum token limit for representation.
+    -   **Description:** Added a safeguard in `cortex_backbone_provider.py` to handle cases where a single text item exceeds the maximum unit limit for representation.
 The code now truncates oversized items before adding them to a batch, preventing the representation process from crashing and ensuring that large documents can be processed reliably.

 -   **ID:** `CORE-BUG-003`
     -   **Title:** GPU Driver Verification Fails on Some Android Devices.